sbgadhwala/ST558_Project2/README.md

 ![](README_files/figure-gfm/barplot-1.png)<!-- -->

-Lastly, I took the dates (time-stamp) of events, and extracted months and years from them, and plotted a histogram the count of CME events occurring in each month, and in each year between the given input start and end dates, classified into the type of events on the histograms bins.
+Lastly, I took the dates (time-stamp) of events, and extracted months and years from them, and plotted histograms for the count of CME events occurring in each month, and each year between the given input start and end dates, classified into the type of events on the histograms bins.

 ``` r
 dates = c()